 The MSA's enforcement will, as required, utilize subject matter experts (SME) at the AESO (for matters related to registered entities other than the AESO) and WECC (for all matters concerning the AESO).
-Subject matter experts will be asked to provide the MSA with opinions as to the seriousness of any contraventions and, where appropriate, what would constitute acceptable mitigation.
+Where the MSA deems necessary and appropriate, subject matter experts will be asked to provide the MSA with opinions as to the seriousness of any contraventions and what would constitute acceptable mitigation.
 The MSA would provide an opportunity for the entity under suspicion of contravention to provide similar expert opinions.
 These opinions will inform the MSA in making a decision on whether to Forbear or to proceed with enforcement action, and ultimately could be presented as part of an application should the matter proceed to the AUC.
-The MSA encourages registered entities to utilize their own in-house subject matter experts while drafting Mitigation Plans.
+The MSA encourages registered entities to utilize their own inhouse subject matter experts while drafting Mitigation Plans.
 While the MSA will typically look to the AESO and WECC as subject matter experts, the MSA may utilize other subject matter experts as required.